-“Almighty God says, ‘At the time Jesus’ work was the redemption of all mankind.
+“Almighty God says, ‘At the time, Jesus’ work was the work to redeem all mankind.
 The sins of all who believed in Him were forgiven; as long as you believed in Him, He would redeem you; if you believed in Him, you were no longer a sinner, you were relieved of your sins.
 This is what it meant to be saved, and to be justified by faith.
 Yet in those who believed, there remained that which was rebellious and opposed God, and which still had to be slowly removed.
-Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins: Provided you believed, you would never more be of sin.’
+Salvation did not mean man had been completely gained by Jesus, but that man was no longer of sin, that he had been forgiven his sins.
+Provided you believed, you would never more be of sin.’

 The brother then fellowshiped this with me: “From God’s words we are able to understand that in the Age of Grace although the Lord Jesus redeemed our sins and no longer looked upon us as sinners, it doesn’t mean that we no longer sin.
 That’s because our nature to sin is firmly rooted within us.
 We are dominated by satanic dispositions such as arrogance, cunning, deceit, selfishness, despicability, greed and evil.
 We are unable to stick to the Lord’s teachings, and usually live bound by sin.
 We commit sins and resist God.
 For example, we know that magnanimity, patience, and loving kindness are all God’s requirements, but whenever someone infringes upon our interests or our dignity then we develop prejudices against them.
 We are no longer so tolerant, patient and forgiving, and sometimes even start to hate that person.
 We also follow the trends and fashions of the world and, almost unwittingly, seek wealth and reputation and status.
 We want physical enjoyments and are greedy for sinful pleasures.
 In order to protect our dignity and status, we are willing to deceive and tell lies whenever necessary.
 We live sinfully, we are shackled by sin, and this explains why we have not yet been cleansed.
 So, accepting the Lord Jesus’ redemption just means we’ve been saved but it doesn’t mean that we’ve attained salvation.
 We still have to accept the judgment and cleansing of God’s work of the last days.
 We have to rid ourselves of our corrupt satanic disposition, achieve transformation in our life disposition, and then we attain salvation and enter the kingdom of heaven.

 “Let’s read some more words of Almighty God.
-‘When people leave behind the filthy, corrupt things of Satan, they gain.
-But if they remain incapable of divesting themselves of filth and corruption, then they will still be under the domain of Satan.
-People’s conniving, deceitfulness, and crookedness are things of Satan; by saving you, God separates you from these things and God’s work cannot be wrong, and is all in order to save people from darkness.
-When you have believed to a certain point and can divest yourself of the corruption of the flesh, and are no longer enshackled by this corruption, will you not have been saved?
-When you live under Satan’s domain you are incapable of manifesting God, you are something filthy, and shall not receive God’s inheritance.
-Once you have been cleansed and made perfect, you will be holy, and you will be normal, and you will be blessed by God and delightful to God.’
+‘When people cast off the filthy, corrupt things of Satan, they gain.
+But if they still do not divest themselves of filth and corruption, then they are still living under the domain of Satan.
+People’s conniving, deceitfulness, and crookedness are all things of Satan.
+God’s salvation of you is to extricate you from these things of Satan.
+God’s work cannot be wrong; it is all done in order to save people from darkness.
+When you have believed to a certain point and can divest yourself of the corruption of the flesh, and are no longer shackled by this corruption, will you not have been saved?
+When you live under Satan’s domain you are incapable of manifesting God, you are something filthy, and cannot receive God’s inheritance.
+Once you have been cleansed and made perfect, you will be holy, you will be a normal person, and you will be blessed by God and delightful to God.’

-“‘The stage of the last days, in which man is to be conquered, is the last stage in the battle with Satan, and also the work of man’s complete salvation from the domain of Satan.
-The inner meaning of man’s conquest is the return of the embodiment of Satan, man who has been corrupted by Satan, to the Creator following his conquest, through which he will forsake Satan and completely return to God.
+“‘The stage of the last days, in which man is to be conquered, is the last stage in the battle with Satan, and it is also the work of man’s complete salvation from the domain of Satan.
+The inner meaning of man’s conquest is the return of the embodiment of Satan—man who has been corrupted by Satan—to the Creator following his conquest, through which he will forsake Satan and completely return to God.
 In this way, man will have been completely saved.’”